the most up-to-date marketing strategies

 It would have to be personable, giving shoppers a chance to get to know the artist behind the work they’re considering buying.

 It would have to be logically optimized for the user experience, providing the customer with all the information they need to be confident in their purchase.
-Answering questions before they ask them.

-It’s all about friction – a fundamental concept in eCommerce.
+Friction is a fundamental concept in eCommerce.

 “Canvas gallery wrap.”
 You know what it is, we know what it is.